 I was surprised by how painless the React Native compilation process is.
 The initial compile for my basic app took around a minute on a 2012 Macbook Air that didn't seem to need to pause for breath.
 Every subsequent change showed in the UI within a second or two due to React Native's 'hot reloading'.

-My biggest realisation was simply that the minute-by-minute thought process of developing a native app seems to be far simpler.
+My biggest realisation was simply that the minute-by-minute thought process of developing a native app seems to be far simpler than a web site or app.
 A few reasons that occurred to me were:

 One major area that I didn't get into during this prototyping phase was app store publication.
 I only generated a signed .apk file for installation on test Android devices.
 My impression of the simplified workflow offered by native app development might just be torpedoed when we turn the prototypes into publicly available apps and work through the attendant security and performance audits.